 SEC.
 1. EXECUTIVE COMMITTEE AND OFFICERS.

 The Executive Committee shall consist of the President, who shall be Chair, the two Vice Presidents, and the Chairs of all committees.
 In the event that major policy decisions are required between full Board meetings, the Executive Committee shall be consulted and may act on behalf of the Board in carrying out the business of the Association.
-The staff liaison for the Executive Committee shall be the Associate Vice President, or such other individual so designated by the Board.
+The staff lead for the Executive Committee shall be the Executive Director, or other individual so designated by the Executive Director in consultation with the Officers.

 The Officers shall consist of the President, who shall be Chair, two Vice Presidents, and the Chair of the Nominating & Governance Committee.
 Between full Board meetings, the Officers shall make tactical decisions not requiring the input of the full Board or Executive Committee.
-The staff liaison for the Officers shall be the Associate Vice President, or such other individual so designated by the Board.
+The staff lead for the Officers shall be the Executive Director, or other individual so designated by the Executive Director in consultation with the Officers.

 SEC.
 2. NOMINATING & GOVERNANCE COMMITTEE.

-The Nominating & Governance Committee shall, in consultation with the President, nominate alumnae/i to fill (i) Officer Positions (see Article V); (ii) Director positions (see Article IV); (iii) Alumnae/i Association Trustees (see Article XI); (iv) non-Director committee memberships; and (v) other roles as requested from time to time by the Officers.
+The Nominating & Governance Committee shall, in consultation with the President, nominate alums to fill (i) Officer Positions (see Article V); (ii) Director positions (see Article IV); (iii) Alumnae/i Association Trustees (see Article XI); (iv) non-Director committee memberships; and (v) other roles as requested from time to time by the Officers.

 Within 30 days of the Annual Meeting, and in consultation with the Officers, the Committee shall select Chairs for the Committees of the Board from among the active Directors, as well as appoint Director and non-Director members of committees.